Coder4916/Think-In-Space/README.md

 Understanding Bootstrap 5, and making sure I was aware of updates.
 Eg. the class "no gutters", to remove automatic padding that Bootstrap provides with rows and columns, became the class "g-0".

+Ports not working/updating several times on Codeanywhere IDE.
+I regularly had to change the Port address/reset to make the updates to the site work, so I could see my progress.

+I had a few issues when trying to make the NavBar responsive, but also found that this could be done via a Bootstrap 5 class.

 ## Deployment

 The Website was developed using Codeanywhere as the IDE, commited to Git as a local repository and finally pushed to GitHub.